 To regulate the real estate sector, the government has come up with the idea of Real Estate Regulatory Authority (RERA) Bill which is expected to help buyers.
 RERA is supposed to protect the interest of the homebuyer and ensure timely delivery of projects.
 Real Estate Regulatory Authority (RERA) Bill was introduced in 2013 and finally the bill got approved in March last year.

 Although RERA is a central law, its implementation will depend on state governments, as real estate is a state subject.
-Maharashtra government had approved the Real Estate (Regulation and Development) Act (RERA) and it will come into effect from 1 May 2017.
+Maharashtra government had approved the Real Estate (Regulation and Development) Act (RERA).
+The deadline for online submission of realty projects under RERA draws to a close today, July 31, 2017.

 Here are few ways in which buyers are likely to be benefitted by the RERA Act: